 Marvel at Iran’s majestic architecture, which is world-renowned and UNESCO recognized.
 If you’re a foodie, you’ll fall in love with its amazing cuisine filled with exotic tastes your taste buds will adore.
 You’ll want to bring home all of its whimsical and delightful crafts that each province is known for, to remember for all time.
-Iran one of the world’s oldest civilizations so emerges yourself in all the history that surrounds you since Iran is home to one of the world’s oldest civilizations. for more information check out this article: World Heritage Sites in Iran
+Iran one of the world’s oldest civilizations so emerges yourself in all the history that surrounds you since Iran is home to one of the world’s oldest civilizations. for more information check out this article: Iran World Heritage Sites

 here are a few things you’ll want to know before planning the trip:

 Generally, Traveling to Iran Requires an Iran Visa

 If you plan on traveling to Iran, you’ll need a visa to visit.
-You can apply for Iran visa in advance through an agency, on arrival or through MFA website.
-However, if you are from a country on their exempt country list, you can enter the country without one.
-Also, some countries are eligible for an Iran visa on arrival,(which means you can apply for a visa as soon as you land in Iran). secure your visa with only 19 EUR.
+You can apply for an Iran visa in advance through an agency, on arrival or through MFA website.
+However, if you are from a country on their exempt country list (Iran visa free countries), you can enter the country without one.
+Also, some countries are eligible for an Iran visa on arrival,(which means you can apply for a visa as soon as you land in Iran).
 Although a visa upon arrival is easier than having to go to the country’s embassy in your home, it is also risky since you might not be granted a visa and therefore can’t enter the country.

 So now that you know you can enter Iran with Iran visa or no visa at all, you might be wondering what countries are allowed to do this.
-Citizens of the following countries can visit Iran visa-free:
+Citizens of the following countries can visit Iran without visa: